Types of SASSA Social Grants

 A FCG can continue until the child is 21 years old, provided the child attends an institution of learning.
 All FCG applications must be completed each year after the child has turned 18 years old, with evidence of attending attendance and the extension order being provided.

-The current Disability Grant value is R1 180 per month (as of 1 April 2024).
+The current Foster Child Grant value is R1 290 per month (as of 1 April 2026).
 Read more about the Foster Child Grant here.

 OLDER PERSONS GRANT